-An NPCA AP may enable a mode of operation in which untriggered UL transmissions on the NPCA primary channel by NPCA non-AP STAs is not permitted.
-Whether the mode is for all associated non-APs or per non-AP is TBD.
-Whether MU EDCA parameters mechanism is used for this or not is TBD.(#786) (#1055) (#1809) (#1820) (#2362) (#3596) (#1214) (#1511) (#1512) (#2361) (#2431) (#2432) (#3594)(#786) (#1809) (#1820) (#786) (#1809) (#1820)
+If an NPCA AP that has enabled NPCA operation advertises MU EDCA parameters in the Beacon frames that it transmits, the MU EDCA protocol (see 26.2.7 (EDCA operation using MU EDCA parameters)) shall apply jointly on both BSS primary channel and NPCA primary channel for a NPCA non-AP STA.
+An NPCA STA follows the MU EDCA procedure in 26.2.7 (EDCA operation using MU EDCA parameters).
+In addition, an NPCA STA shall: (#786) (#1055) (#1809) (#1820) (#2362) (#3596) (#1214) (#1511) (#1512) (#2361) (#2431) (#2432) (#3594)

+Maintain a single MU EDCA timer that is shared across the BSS primary channel and the NPCA primary channel, and

+Transition from using EDCA parameters to using MU EDCA parameters (and vice-versa) at the same time on both the BSS primary channel and the NPCA primary channel based on conditions described in 26.2.7 (EDCA operation using MU EDCA parameters) that occur on either the BSS primary channel or the NPCA primary channel, and (#786) (#1809) (#1820)

+Use the same MU EDCA parameters on the NPCA primary channel (dot11NPCAMUEDCATable) as are used on the BSS primary channel (dot11MUEDCATable) except that AIFSN[AC] shall be set to 0 for all ACs whenever the STA is operating on the NPCA primary channel, regardless of the parameter values in dot11NPCAMUEDCATable. (#786) (#1809) (#1820)

 A non-AP NPCA STA shall not switch to the NPCA primary channel for NPCA operation if the value of the most recently received NPCA Operation Information Present field from its associated AP is equal to 0.
 An NPCA AP shall not switch to the NPCA primary channel for NPCA operation if the value of its most recently transmitted NPCA Operation Information Present field is equal to 0.

 An NPCA STA may switch to the NPCA primary channel for NPCA operation if the value of the most recently received or transmitted NPCA Operation Information Present field corresponding to the BSS of which it is a member is equal to 1 and either condition 1) or 2) is met: